profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > *v.
 6*
 {:.dhp-verse #page27}

-It is OK to think about death and to talk about the fact that we all will die.
-Indeed it is wise to do so.
+It is OK to think about death and to talk about the fact that we will all die.
+Indeed, it is wise to do so.
 If we deny the awareness of our mortality, the fear of it remains hidden underground.
 With this avoidance of reality comes diminishing aliveness and increased confusion.
-Cultivating mindfulness around the subject of death (*maranasati*) we discover that to the degree we admit reality there is a corresponding increase in clarity and contentment.
+Cultivating mindfulness around the subject of death (*maraṇasati*) we discover that to the degree that we admit reality there is a corresponding increase in clarity and contentment.
 This is the contentment that leads to meaningful peace.
 {:.dhp-reflection}